coldclimate/omnomfrickinnom/content/blog/2020-01-05-christmas-dried-fruit-tarte-tatin.markdown

 tags: ["desert", "pastry", "figs", "prunes", "port", "2020"]
 ---

 Whilst noodling through John Whaite's very excellent [Comfort](https://amzn.to/2MVjZiP) I ran across his fig, prune and port tart tatin.
-I've alwaysrather enjoyed tart tatin, with it's unctuous and gooey fruits and pleasingly crisp base/top, and it's the time of year when dired fruits are often on offer in the supermarkets.
-I ended up adding different dried fruits and using almost half the quantaties in the recipe because it was only for the four of us.
-I'm pretty sure you could swap in dried apricots and maybe some plump raisens into here, but not miss out the figs, the star of the show.
+I've always rather enjoyed tart tatin, with it's unctuous and gooey fruits and pleasingly crisp base/top, and it's the time of year when dried fruits are often on offer in the supermarkets.
+I ended up adding different dried fruits and using almost half the quantities in the recipe because it was only for the four of us.
+I'm pretty sure you could swap in dried apricots and maybe some plump raisins into here, but not miss out the figs, the star of the show.